praneu/AWS-notes/README.md

     and false whenever not using an encryption, an encrypted connection,
-    and so, therefore, any user trying to use HTTP on the bucket is going to be blocked.
+    and so, therefore, any user trying to use HTTP on the bucket is going to be blocked.<br>
+# S3 CORS
+-- CORS= Cross ORiginal Resource Sharing
+     Web Browser based mechanism of security to allow or deny requests to other origins while visiting the main origin.
+     The requests won’t be fulfilled unless the other origin allows for the requests, using CORS Headers (also called the Access-Control-Allow-Origin)